Go

 - golang.org/...

-The following is the example code for the above:
+The following is an example code for the above information:

 package main